 Patients rely on nurses in Florida hospitals and healthcare facilities to provide proper care and treatment.
 Often, a nurse will attend to a patient’s daily needs more than their doctor.
 However, nurses do make mistakes when providing treatment and care.
 Generally, errors are harmless but sometimes they can result in severe medical consequences.
 If you or a loved one suffered an injury due to a nurse’s negligent conduct, you need an experienced Florida lawyer for injuries caused by a nurse.

 At Prosper Shaked Accident Injury Attorneys PA, we have the knowledge and resources to offer you professional and aggressive representation in a medical malpractice claim against a negligent nurse.
-To schedule a free legal consultation to discuss your case, contact the Law Offices of Prosper Shaked at (305) 694-2676.
+To schedule a free legal consultation to discuss your case, contact Prosper Shaked at (305) 694-2676.

 Types of Injuries Caused by Nurses in Florida